The 2017 Intercollegiate Programming Competition is scheduled for April 22, 2017.

 - Valencia College

-Students must register by Wednesday, April 2, 2014, at 4 p.m. in order to enter the competition.
+Students must register by Wednesday, April 6, 2016, at 4 p.m. in order to enter the competition.
 Registration is free.
-Click here to access the registration form.
+Registration for the 2016 competition is now closed.

 - The competition will be held at regional locations throughout Central Florida.
 You may attend the competition at any one of the following locations: